-On June 4th, the Grand Canyon Visitor Center hosted a reunion for the cast and crew of the iconic 1984 Grand Canyon: The Hidden Secrets movie beloved by tourists around the world.
+On June 4th, the Grand Canyon Visitor Center hosted a reunion for the cast and crew of the iconic 1984 Grand Canyon: Rivers of Time movie beloved by tourists around the world.
 It was cleverly referred to as a “Reelunion” in honour of the increasingly rare 70mm film on which the movie still plays.
 The event was well attended from crew throughout the United States and offered a well deserved celebration of the makers of one of the all time most viewed IMAX films ever.

 The event was catered by the Visitor Center’s own Food and Beverage Director, Marty Harris.
 A special screening of the movie was presented for all the crew to marvel at their past work.
 Many went on to illustrious careers in the movie industry including working on massive Hollywood blockbusters.
 The opportunity to reminisce about the adventure of shooting the iconic Grand Canyon film was appreciated by all.